Namibnat/react-webpack-django-config-notes/notes.md

 + To make Django serve up this basic set-up I:
    + Add `{% load static %}`, so that I can do `<script src="{% static 'main.js' %}"...` within my Django template.
-   + Add a STATICFILES_DIRS, and point it to the 'dist/' directory that webpack defaults to.
+   + Add a STATICFILES_DIRS to my settings.py, and point it to the 'dist/' directory that webpack defaults to.
 + Now, I can run `./manage.py runserver` and visit the page in the browser.

 Right, so, that's success number 1.
 With nothing but Webpack and Django and the most simple JavaScript file I can come up with, I've got success.
 There's a long way to go yet, but it works so far.

+**Next step, lets bring React into the picture**

++ Within our Django app, which is also our main package for our npm files, we're going to run `npm install react react-dom`

 ## Resources